 Another advantage of using affordable or free language apps, apart from the cost, is that they provide a low-commitment way to see if a language floats your boat.
 You don’t want to pay hundreds of dollars for a software program, only to discover after a few lessons that you have no interest in learning the language or you dislike the program.

 If you start a language program on a free or cheap app, you can bail on it or try out another language easily.
 You can also change apps if the one you start with doesn’t blend well with your learning needs or style.

 While there are many language learning apps out there, the following are the ones I’ve used and found useful.
 They’re also either free or low-cost.

 Duolingo might be one of the most well-known language learning apps.
-It’s got the major languages (such as English, Spanish, French, Arabic, and Chinese), as well as less-common languages (such as Welsh, Czech, and Irish).
+It’s got the major languages (such as English, German, Italian, Japanese, Spanish, French, Arabic, and Chinese), as well as less-common languages (such as Welsh, Czech, and Irish).
 The app also offers endangered languages, such as Hawaiian and Navajo.
 And for the nerds out there, it has Klingon and High Valayrian.